tesselle/arkhe/cran-comments.md

 0 errors | 0 warnings | 0 note

-* CRAN package check warning ("data length differs from size of matrix") has been fixed.

 ## Reverse dependencies

 We checked 1 reverse dependency, comparing R CMD check results across CRAN and dev versions of this package.